eather0056/BlueROV-Heavy-Autonomous-Navigation/README.md

-# ROS2 Workspace for Autonomous ROV
+# ROS2 Workspace for BlueROV Heavy Autonomous Navigation

-This repository contains ROS2 packages for the development and deployment of an autonomous remotely operated vehicle (ROV).
+This repository contains ROS2 packages for the development and deployment of an autonomous remotely operated vehicle (ROV), specifically the BlueROV Heavy.
 The workspace is organized into several packages, including `autonomous_rov`, `opencv_tools`, and `rov_practical`.

 ## Repository Structure